ye11ow/noti/README.md

 {
     // Gitlab related configurations
     "gitlab": {
-        // Go to the "User Settings" -> "Access Tokens" page, create a Personal Access Token with "api" Scopes "token": "",
+        // [REQUIRED] Go to the "User Settings" -> "Access Tokens" page, create a Personal Access Token with "api" Scopes "token": "",

-        // Go to the home page of the repo, you will find the Project ID under the name of the repo (in grey).
+        // [REQUIRED] Go to the home page of the repo, you will find the Project ID under the name of the repo (in grey).
         "project_id": [],

         // [Optional] The host of the gitlab server.
 Leave it empty to use the public Gitlab server.